brooth/jeta-site/mysite/home/markdown/inject.md

 Also, change the scope from `HelloWorldScope` to `HelloUniverseScope` in the helper:

     :::java
-    public MetaScope<? extends HelloWorldScope> getMetaScope() {
+    public static void inject(Object master) {
+        MetaScope<HelloWorldScope> metaScope =
-        return new MetaScopeController<S>(metasitory, new HelloUniverseScope())
+            new MetaScopeController<>(metasitory, new HelloUniverseScope()).get();
-            .get();
+        new InjectController(metasitory, master).inject(metaScope);
     }

-At this point, `Jeta DI` will inject `Hello, Universe!` into `str` as you expect.
-But, let's clarify what is happening in the listing above.
+At this point, *Jeta DI* will inject "*Hello, Universe!*" into `str` as you expect.
+But, let's clarify what is happening in these listings.

 `@Scope(ext)` - allows you to use a scope as the scope it extends from.
-So we can provide `Hello, World!` string using `MetaScope<HelloUniverseScope>` in our example as well.
-Nevertheless, the real benefit is that you can replace the providers from super scope with new ones.
+So, we can provide *"Hello, World!"* string using `MetaScope<HelloUniverseScope>` in our example as well.
+Nevertheless, the real benefit is that you can replace the providers from super scope with others.
 For this purpose we created `StringProviderExt` and pointed its scope to `HelloUniverseScope`.

 Apart from direct extending, it's allowed to substitude the super entities as well.
 To illustrate that, let's extend our [`Producer`](#MetaEntity) entity: